mia-platform/crud-service/docs/70_MultiDB.md

     "createdAt": "2024-01-15T10:00:00Z",
     "priority": "medium",
     "__STATE__": "PUBLIC",
-    "scope": "rome"
+    "database": "rome"
   }
 ]
 ```

 **Response notes:**
-- Each document includes the `scope` field indicating which database it came from.
+- Each document includes the `database` field indicating which database it came from.
 - The `x-cursor` response header contains the opaque cursor for the next page.
 If absent, this is the last page.
 - The `X-Multidb-Degraded` header lists scopes that returned errors (the others continue to work).